AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 ### Add-on CLI

-The **add-on CLI (Command Line Interface) is required for add-on development**, and allows you to create and host Adobe Express add-ons directly from your local machine.
+The **[Adobe Express add-on CLI](dev_tooling.md#using-the-cli) (Command Line Interface) is required for add-on development** and allows you to create and host Adobe Express add-ons directly from your local machine.

 ## Step 1: Create your add-on project